thegenemyers/DAMAPPER/README.md

 near optimal matches are reported, matches appear in order of score starting with the best.

-It the -C option is set, then damapper also outputs files X.Y.C<i>.las that contain all the same matches as in the X.Y.M<I>.las files but where the A-read is a contig of the reference and the B-read is a mapped read.
-And if the -N options is set, then the files Y.X.M<i>.las are not produced.
+It the -C option is set, then damapper also outputs files X.Y.C\<i\>.las that contain all the same matches as in the X.Y.M\<i\>.las files but where the A-read is a contig of the reference and the B-read is a mapped read.
+And if the -N options is set, then the files Y.X.M\<i\>.las are not produced.

 The -p option requests that damapper produce a repeat profile track for each read.
 For each trace-point sized interval (established by the -s parameter) the number of